ArundhatiApte/ResponsiveWebSockets.js/README.md

 ### Installation

 Download repo.
-In root folder of project execute script createPackage.sh.
+In root folder of the project execute script createPackage.sh.
 In folder of your project install module by package manager:
 `npm install path/to/ResponsiveWebSockets.package.tar.gz`.